-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision St Mawes School has achieved dyslexia friendly status and strategies are used throughout the school to ensure all pupils make good progress.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision St Mawes School uses quality first teaching strategies throughout the school to ensure all pupils make good progress.
+Different learning styles are taken into account so activities can match the pupil's strengths.
+Classroom activities are highly differentiated and often incorporate reciprocal learning and cross age provision.
+We have a highly successful buddy system across the school in which older pupils support younger pupils with their learning.
+Pupils can also be grouped in ability grouping for specific learning objectives.
+Staff can offer pupils detailed and constructive feedback to enhance learning and offer pupils a personalised approach to their learning.
 Well trained and experienced teaching assistants work with pupils under guidance from the teaching staff to deliver targeted intervention programmes.
+These are selected to meet needs and have specific goals.
 Pupils may need one to one support to initiate or access tasks within the classroom.
 Support is provided in line with an Educational Heath Care Plan.
-Different learning styles are taken into account so activities can match the pupil's strengths.
-Classroom activities are highly differentiated and often incorporate reciprocal learning and cross age provision.
-We have a highly successful buddy system These are selected to meet needs and have specific goals.
 In exceptional circumstances work may be delivered one to one outside of the classroom.
-However, the aim is to encourage independence and provide strategies to cope in the mainstream setting. across the school in which older pupils support younger pupils with their learning.Pupils can also be grouped in ability grouping for specific learning objectives.
-Staff can offer pupils detailed and constructive feedback to enhance learning and offer pupils a personalised approach to their learning.
+However, the aim is to encourage independence and provide strategies to cope in the mainstream setting.